mihaifm/vimpanel/readme.md

     VimpanelRefresh

 Rebuilds the panel and also refreshes all the open directories in the panel by reading data from the filesystem.
-Note that this command encorporates the functionality of the `:VimpanelRebuild` command.
+Note that this command incorporates the functionality of the `:VimpanelRebuild` command.

+    VimpanelToggleLeft [{name}]

+Toggles the display of a panel in a window on the left side of the screen.
+If no panel name is given, the last active panel is used.

+    VimpanelToggleRight [{name}]

+Same as `:VimpanelToggleLeft` but for the right side of the screen.

     VimpanelSessionMake [{name}]